A Renfe AVE train from Madrid to Barcelona

 Option 4, lo-cost Avlo trains from €7

-Avlo is a subsidiary of Renfe (Spanish Railways), operating three or so lo-cost trains per day in each direction between Barcelona & Madrid.
+Avlo is a subsidiary of Renfe (Spanish Railways), operating several lo-cost trains per day in each direction between Barcelona & Madrid and a few other routes.
 Fully air-conditioned, free WiFi, power sockets at all seats.
-But no cafe-bar, just credit-card-operated vending machines selling snacks and drinks, and no first class.
+But no first class, no cafe-bar, just card-operated vending machines selling snacks & drinks.

-Unlike normal trains, Avlo is a lo-cost train with strict airline-style baggage limits, you need to pay an extra €10 for a suitcase or backpack.
-You take your bags onto the train and put them on the racks inside the seating area in each car.
+As a lo-cost train, Avlo has strict budget-airline-style baggage limits, you need to pay an extra €10 for a suitcase or backpack.
+You take your bags onto the train and put them on the luggage racks in each car.
 Only folding bikes are carried.
 No pets allowed.
 If your bags are found to exceed the set dimensions when you arrive at the station (even if they simply bulge a bit) you'll have to pay a €30 fee - if in any doubt about luggage, stick with the normal Renfe AVE service.

-Boarding closes 5 minutes before departure, for all operators there's an X-ray baggage check before accessing the platforms so don't cut it fine, see the travel tips below.
+Boarding closes 5 minutes before departure, for all operators there's an X-ray luggage control before accessing the platforms, see the travel tips below.

 Avlo lo-cost train from Madrid to Barcelona